 Pituitary: After the brain is removed the pituitary will generally remain sitting on the floor of the skull between the two large trigeminal nerves that run longitudinally along the bone.
 The pituitary is a 2 x 4 mm strip of pale tissue running crosswise between these two nerves.
 Under the dissecting microscope the thin meningeal membrane that overlies the pituitary should be torn away with forceps.
 Gently lift out the pituitary with the tip of a curved 26G needle or with fine forceps.
 Let it sit in a drop of fixative for a few minutes and then wrap it in a small piece of lens paper and transfer it to a tissue cassette for fixation with other small organs.
 All 3 tissue layers will be visualized if it is embedded upside (posterior) side down or if cut in the coronal plane.

-Cleanup: Although laboratory animals are extremely unlikely to carry human pathogens yet tissues should be treated as potentially infectious and disposed of in biohazardous waste.
-Carcasses should be frozen in plastic bags and disposed of the designated location in AHR.
-Healthy mice which have been euthanized but were never subjected to any sort of experimental manipulations (e.g. unused wildtype stocks) may be segregated into separate plastic bags and labeled "ZOO" for use as food for reptiles at the local zoo.
-Return cages to the cage wash area at AHR but refrain from entering animal housing areas after handling dirty cages to minimize the risk of pathogen transmission.
+Although laboratory animals are unlikely to carry human pathogens yet tissues should be treated as potentially infectious and disposed of in biohazardous waste.
+Mice harboring human cell or tissue xenografts have a greater potential to carry human pathogens, and should be handled with greater precautions according to Biosafety Level (BSL) 3, otherwise mouse tissues are considered BSL 2.
+Carcasses should be frozen in plastic bags and disposed of the designated location in the animal facility.
+Return cages to the cage wash area in the animal facility, but refrain from entering animal housing areas after handling dirty cages to minimize the risk of pathogen transmission.